LIFEHUBBER

 Vision-to-action evaluation focus

-The notable angle is the attempt to evaluate latent action representations directly rather than only judging downstream policy performance, which makes the benchmark more useful for representation-level comparisons.
+The project tries to evaluate latent action representations directly rather than only judging downstream policy performance, which makes the benchmark more useful for representation-level comparisons.

 Availability